-Blood in Stool Causes Relate to Poor Circulation and Low Body O2
+Blood in Stool Causes and Treatment Relate to Poor Circulation

 Presence of blood in the stool (rectal bleeding) is very common in modern people.
 It can occur in any part of the digestive tract up from the esophagus (due to varicose veins of the esophagus) down to the anus (due to anal fissures or hemorrhoids).
 Most likely, blood in stool is caused by hemorrhoids or anal fissures (with bright red blood or maroon-colored stools), diverticula, ulcers and other problems of the duodenum or stomach (with a black, tarry stool due to partial digestion of blood).
 In any case, if you notice blood in stool, it is smart to visit your doctor and rule out more serious causes such as cancer.